83rd Guards Rifle Division: Minsk Offensive

 Map of Minsk Offensive.
 Note positions of 11th Guards Army.

-On June 25 the Army focused its efforts on the sector of 16th Guards Corps which threw the German forces back another 7–12 km and was by now deeply outflanking Orsha from the north.
-On June 26 the two leading Corps of 11th Guards attacked towards Borisov to prevent 4th Army from withdrawing across the Berezina River.
-In the course of the day they advanced 20–25 km to the west, supported by 2nd Guards Tanks, while destroying retiring German rearguards.
-Over the next two days the pursuit unfolded at high speed.
-The Army's forward detachments covered another 50–65 km and in conjunction with the 5th Guards Tank Army was deeply enveloping the left flank of German 4th Army, which was withdrawing to the west south of the Orsha-Borisov railroad.
-The STAVKA now issued Directive No. 220124, ordering 3rd Belorussian Front to force the Berezina from the march and then to attack rapidly towards Minsk, with its right wing on Molodechno.
-11th Guards Army was to complete its crossings by noon on July 1 and then develop the offensive towards Logoisk and Radashkovichy.
+On June 25, the Army focused its efforts on the sector of the 16th Guards Corps, which threw the German forces back another 7–12 km and was by now deeply outflanking Orsha from the north.
+On June 26, the two leading Corps of 11th Guards attacked towards Borisov to prevent the 4th Army from withdrawing across the Berezina River.
+In the course of the day, they advanced 20–25 km to the west, supported by the 2nd Guards Tank Corps, while destroying retiring German rearguards.
+Over the next two days, the pursuit unfolded at high speed.
+The Army's forward detachments covered another 50–65 km and, in conjunction with the 5th Guards Tank Army, was deeply enveloping the left flank of the German 4th Army, which was withdrawing to the west, south of the Orsha-Borisov railroad.
+The STAVKA now issued Directive No. 220124, ordering the 3rd Belorussian Front to force the Berezina from the march and then to attack rapidly towards Minsk, with its right wing on Molodechno.
+The 11th Guards Army was to complete its crossings by noon on July 1 and then develop the offensive towards Logoisk and Radashkovichy.

-At 0500 hours on June 29 the 11th Guards Army renewed its offensive towards the Berezina, behind 5th Guards Tank Army.
-During the day the Army advanced 30 km and by the end of the day its forward detachments were 22–28 km east of the river.
+At 0500 hours on June 29, the 11th Guards Army renewed its offensive towards the Berezina, behind 5th Guards Tank Army.
+During the day, the Army advanced 30 km, and by the end of the day, its forward detachments were 22–28 km east of the river.
 It arrived with its main forces along the east bank on the afternoon of June 30.
-Preceded by a 30-minute artillery preparation and heavy air attacks the 1st, 31st, 26th and 83rd Guards Divisions with the help of engineers crossed between 1600 and 1700 hours.
-Along with units of the 5th Guards Tank the 11th Guards liberated Borisov by the end of the day.
+Preceded by a 30-minute artillery preparation and heavy air attacks, the 1st, 31st, 26th, and 83rd Guards Divisions, with the help of engineers, crossed between 1600 and 1700 hours.
+Along with units of the 5th Guards Tank, the 11th Guards liberated Borisov by the end of the day.
 The Army advanced decisively across the river on July 1, throwing the defenders 25–30 km to the west.
-By the end of the next day the entire 11th Guards had consolidated along a line from Lishitsy to Logoisk to Sarnatsk to Smolevichi.
+By the end of the next day, the entire 11th Guards had consolidated along a line from Lishitsy to Logoisk to Sarnatsk to Smolevichi.
 Minsk was liberated on the morning of July 3, primarily by units of 31st Army.
-On the same day 11th Guards advanced 30–35 km and took Radashkovichy.
-On July 10 the 83rd Guards would be decorated with the Order of Suvorov, 2nd Degree, for its role in the fighting for Borisov and the Berezina.
+On the same day, the 11th Guards advanced 30–35 km and took Radashkovichy.
+On July 10, the 83rd Guards would be decorated with the Order of Suvorov, 2nd Degree, for its role in the fighting for Borisov and the Berezina.